top of page

 Level design

-Signs and Feedbacks
+Signs and Feedback

 Elements like the timer, procedural generation of the manor, room shuffling, and randomized appearance of trap hallways added layers of urgency and unpredictability.